r00t-3xp10it/redpill/lib/DeviceGuard/readme.md

 WORKFLOW
    - Invoke-WDigest.ps1 Ativates WDigest caching in memory
    - Invoke-WDigest.ps1 prompts user to enter credential to start cmd.exe
+     - [Downside] -runas switch pauses cmdlet execution waiting for credential input.
    - WDigest will store (runas) credential input by user in clear-text in memory
    - mimikatz will auto-execute 'mimikatz sekurlsa::wdigest exit' to dump credentials

 REMARK
-   RunAs parameter switch allows me to pause this cmdlet execution until one credential its inputed, then starts cmd.exe with suplied credential in a minimized windows (detach from parent).
+   RunAs parameter switch allows me to pause this cmdlet execution until one credential its inputed, then starts cmd.exe with suplied credential in a hidden windows (detach from parent).
 Child process its necessary for mimikatz 'sekurlsa::wdigest' to dump the credential from Memory.

-   [Downside] -runas switch pauses cmdlet execution waiting for credential input.
 ```

 <br />